Deeplodocus/deeplodocus/docs/tutorials/coco.md

     - [Output Transformer](coco.md#52-output-transformer)
 7. [Training](coco.md#7-training)

+**Project repository:**

+We recommend following each step to create this project from scratch.
-A copy of this project can be cloned from [here](https://github.com/Deeplodocus/COCO-with-YOLO) - but don't forget to follow the prerequisite steps below.
+However, you can clone a copy of this project from [here](https://github.com/Deeplodocus/COCO-with-YOLO) if you'd prefer to jump ahead - but don't forget to follow the prerequisite steps.

 ## Prerequisite Steps

-### 1. Download the COCO Detection Dataset

-First of all, let's download the appropriate data from the [COCO website](http://cocodataset.org/).

-Specifically, we need the following items:

-- 2017 Train images [download [18GB]](http://images.cocodataset.org/zips/train2017.zip)
-- 2017 Val images [download [1GB]](http://images.cocodataset.org/zips/val2017.zip)
-- 2017 Train/Val annotations [download [241MB]](http://images.cocodataset.org/annotations/annotations_trainval2017.zip)

-When you have initialised your Deeplodocus project, extract each of these into the data folder.

-### 2. Install pycocotools
+### 1. Install pycocotools

-We also need the to install [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools), on which the CocoDataset torchvision module is dependent.
+To begin, we need the to install [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools), on which the CocoDataset torchvision module is dependent.

 pycocotool requires Cython, so we'll install that first, with: